-Android developers in locations that support merchant registration can offer apps for sale in multiple currencies through Google Wallet Merchant Center.
+Android developers in locations that support merchant registration can offer apps for sale in multiple currencies through Google Payments Merchant Center.
 To sell your apps in additional currencies, you will need to set the price of the app in each country/currency.

 If you make an app available in locations that supports a local currency, Google Play customers will only see the app for sale in that currency.
-Customers will be charged in their local currency, but payment will be issued in the currency set in your Google Wallet Merchant Center account.
+Customers will be charged in their local currency, but payment will be issued in the currency set in your Google Payments Merchant Center account.

 When an app is uploaded to Google Play, you will be asked to set a default price for the app in your home currency.
 This price will be used for all countries/regions which you do not manually override.
 Additionally, you can set a price for each app separately in individual currency per country.
 The prices you set in one currency are completely independent of prices in other currencies.

 For each country that you wish sell your app in, check the box next to that country and enter a price.
 You cannot target a particular country without entering a price.
 If you select auto-convert prices now, Google Play will populate the other currency fields with a converted price based on your home currency price.
 You may also want to select overwrite existing prices.
 The auto-converted prices are provided for your convenience only -- you may choose to use them or set your own price.
 Auto-converted pricing uses the daily exchange rate on the day that you set the price; it does not float.

 With in-app items, you can specify a default price in your home currency.
 You can also auto-convert and overwrite in-app product prices in the same way you manage app prices.

 Tip: If you’re uploading in-app products using a .csv file, you should specify a default and local price for your home currency.
 If you don’t add a local price for your home currency, it will be automatically filled using the default price.